 Marvin I. Schotland joins The Foundation as President & CEO.

 Over the next thirty-two years, under Mr. Schotland’s stewardship, The Foundation’s assets grew from $90 million to over $1.4 billion.

 The Foundation was among 30 institutions which provided pooled funds to support the Los Angeles Urban Funders (LAUF) as a direct result of the 1992 Los Angeles civil unrest.

 Los Angeles Urban Funders (LAUF) began in 1996 as a direct result of the 1992 Los Angeles civil unrest.
 It was supported through pooled funds from more than 30 institutional partners, including The Foundation.
-LAUF supported multi-year projects in three disadvantaged communities: Pacoima, Vermont/Manchester, and Hyde Park.
+LAUF supported multi-year projects in three underserved communities: Pacoima, Vermont/Manchester, and Hyde Park.

 StandWithUs was founded in 2001 with seed funding from the Jewish Community Foundation and its longtime donors Newton D. and Rochelle Becker.